mattyoung101/omicron/documentation/docs/omicam.md

 ### Interfacing with Omicontrol
 To interface with our remote management application Omicontrol, Omicam starts a TCP server on port 42708.
 This server sends Protocol Buffer packets containing JPEG encoded frames, zlib compressed threshold data as well as other information such as the temperature of the SBC.
-Although C isn't an officially supported language by Google for Protocol Buffers, we use the mature nanopb library to do the encoding.
+The TCP listen thread receives messages from the Omicontrol client, decodes them and executes the specified action ID (for example, save data to disk) if one is specified.
+The TCP send thread receives data from the vision and localisation pipelines, and encodes them an sends them over network.

 We use the SIMD optimised libjpeg-turbo to efficiently encode JPEG frames, so as to not waste performance on the remote debugger (which is disabled during competition).
 Instead of compressing threshold frames with JPEG, because they are 1-bit